(Including Management Discussion and Analysis Report)

 |(v) Motor Car Lease relating to- || |

 |Pharma Division ||17.55 |

 |Protective Devices Division ||13.37 |

 (H) MATERIAL DEVELOPMENTS IN HUMAN RESOURCES / INDUSTRIAL RELATIONS FRONT: HumanResources:

-As on 31st March 2018 the employee strength was 2244.
-(Previous Year - 1853).The increase was due to amalgamation of TTK Protective Devices Limited with your Company.
+As on 31st March 2021 the employee strength was 2485 (Previous Year - 2515).

 The industrial relations during the year under review continued to be cordial.
 TheDirectors place on record their sincere appreciation for the services rendered byemployees at all levels.

 (I) INFORMATION TECHNOLOGY: